Edinburgh & District League

 North Qualifying Cups.
 The success of the E&DL was now a serious threat to

-the EoSL, Peebles Rovers announcing their decision to defect for 1933-34, a
+the EoSL, Peebles Rovers announcing their decision to

-move which would probably have been followed by Vale of Leithen.
-However, a
+defect for 1933-34, a move which would probably have been followed by Vale of Leithen.
+However, a series of misfortunes in the summer of

-as a credible challenger to the older competition.
+1934 effectively killed off the E&DL as a credible challenger to the older

 Civil Service Strollers